 Public and Nonprofit Partners

 Local Motion is proud to partner with a wide range of public agencies and nonprofit organizations whose missions intersect with ours.
 From major state agencies to local public health nonprofits, we look for common ground and ways we can move forward together.
 Some of these partners provide funding for Local Motion's work; others are collaborators whose efforts complement our own.
-Those who provide financial support also appear under the "Major Funders" section of our site.
+Those who provide major financial support also appear under the "Major Funders" section of our site.

 VTrans provides for the safe and efficient movement of people and goods.
 They plan, develop, implement, and manage a statewide transportation network.
 This network includes roads, bridges, railroads, airports, park-and-rides, bicycle and pedestrian facilities, and public transportation facilities and services.